ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 * iOS 8.0+
 * Xcode 7.3, 8.0
 * Swift 2.3 - 4.0
-* Cocoapods or Carthage
+* CocoaPods or Carthage

 ## Installation

-The IBM Cloud Mobile Services Swift SDKs are available via [Cocoapods](http://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage).
+The IBM Cloud Mobile Services Swift SDKs are available via [CocoaPods](http://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage).

-### Cocoapods
+### CocoaPods
-To install BMSPush using Cocoapods, add it to your Podfile:
+To install BMSPush using CocoaPods, add it to your Podfile:

 ```ruby
 use_frameworks!